FAQs concerning application procedures

 A: About the transcript: please scan the latest version from which we could identify all courses you have taken so far.
 Yes, please upload the report; It will be very helpful.

-6. I am taking part on an Astrophysics Master in Complutense University of Madrid (I am Spanish), so, should all the documents that I have to send for application be translated officially into English, or with the original copies in Spanish would be enough?
+6. I am taking part on an Astrophysics Master in XY University of XZ (I am XY citizenship), so, should all the documents that I have to send for application be translated officially into English, or with the original copies in xy language would be enough?

 7. I have submitted my IMPRS application yesterday, but my referees have not received an email for the letter yet.Will you send an email to them or do I have to send them the IMPRS link to submit letters?